A2D + SMT50 and now?

 A2D: from left to right: GND, SN1, SN2, VIN

 It should not be overlooked that this is a soil MOISTURE sensor, not a soil DRY sensor.
-Therefore, you have to activate the "Normally open" option in the sensor settings - we want to water when it's dry, not when it's wet.
+Therefore, you have to activate the “Normally open” option when setting the sensor – we want to water when it is dry, not when it is moist.

-The switch-on and switch-off delay is important: Since the sensor also gets wet during watering, the watering would be stopped immediately.
-Therefore, the switch-on delay must last longer than the program.
+The switch-on and switch-off delay is important: Since the sensor also gets wet when watering, the watering would stop immediately.
+Therefore the switch-on delay must last longer than the program.
 The switch-off delay should always be greater than the switch-on delay.

 Settings program:

-In principle, it now works like this: we define a maximum watering per program.
-In my case it is every four hours.
-The soil moisture sensor then prevents the large number of waterings when the soil is wet.
-This means that much less watering is used than is set.
-Only when it is so hot that after four hours all the water has evaporated, only then is it watered again directly.
+In principle, it now works like this: we define a maximum watering level using the program.
+In my case it's every four hours.
+The soil moisture sensor then prevents multiple irrigations when the soil is moist.
+This means that much less water is irrigated than is set.
+Only when it is so hot that all the water has evaporated after four hours will watering be carried out again straight away.

-If it rains or the sun just doesn't shine, the soil stays moist and there is no watering.
+If it rains or there is simply not much sun, the soil remains moist and irrigation is no longer necessary.

 A2D Setting:

-In principle, you simply start turning the potentiometers until the light goes on or off.
-This "transition point" shows us the current humidity.
+Basically you just start turning the potentiometers until the light turns on or off.
+This “transition point” shows us the current humidity.
 Now we activate the irrigation and let the program run until it switches off again.
-Now turn the potentiometer until we find the transition point again, but then back until the light (signal) lights up continuously.
-Glowing means “wet”.
+Now turn the potentiometer until we find the transition point again, but then turn it back until the light (signal) lights up permanently.
+Glow means “moist”.
 For optimal settings we need a hot day so that the moisture evaporates faster.
 Wait a few hours and then check the soil and judge for yourself:

 • If the soil is moist and the signal lights up, ->Ok, check again later

-• If the soil is moist but the signal does not light up -> readjust until the signal comes on again
+• If the soil is moist but the signal doesn't light up -> readjust until the signal comes on again

-• If the ground is dry, but the signal lights up -> readjust until the signal goes out
+• If the soil is dry but the signal is on -> adjust until the signal goes out

-• When OpenSprinkler on days that are not so hot Waters at all intervals because the signal is not lit, then you should extend the watering duration
+• If OpenSprinkler still waters at all intervals on days that are not so hot because the signal is not lit, then you should extend the watering duration

-• When OpenSprinkler only very rarely waters, then you should consider reducing the watering time.
+• If OpenSprinkler only waters very rarely, then you should consider reducing the watering time.

-Occasionally the LEDs will 'flicker' when the humidity is in the transition zone.
-The switch-on and switch-off delay helps here that the signal is not activated umpteen times.
+Occasionally the LEDs will “flicker” when the humidity is in the transition area.
+The switch-on and switch-off delay helps ensure that the signal is not activated countless times.
 This is normal and cannot be prevented.